 The Canon PIXMA MG3620 doesn't have a display screen.
 Instead, there are lots of LED indicator lights to relay the printer's status, as well as different function buttons that let you perform print and copy tasks.

 The Canon PIXMA MG3620 has a disappointing cartridge system.
-It doesn't yield many pages of either black or color pages, and it has only one color cartridge, so you need to replace the entire cartridge even if you run out of only one color.
+It doesn't yield many black or color pages, and it has only one color cartridge, so you need to replace the entire cartridge even if you run out of only one color.
 Fortunately, the black cartridge is available in two high-yield formats, the PG-240XL and PG-240XXL, and the color cartridge is available in the high-yield CL-241XL format.
-If you don't require color printing and just need a high black page yield, check out the Xerox B210/DNI.
+If you don't require color printing and only need a high black page yield, check out the Xerox B210/DNI.

 You can also use third-party cartridges in this printer, although it might void your warranty.

-The Canon PIXMA MG3620's cost-per-print is good.
-While its low page yield means you need to replace the cartridges often, the cartridges aren't too expensive, so your overall costs should remain low.
+The Canon PIXMA MG3620's cost-per-print is very good.
+While its low page yield means you need to replace the cartridges often, the cartridges aren't too expensive, so your overall costs remain low.

 Like many budget printers, the Canon PIXMA MG3620 prints black-only text documents and color documents slowly.
-On the bright side, photos print out quite fast compared to some other inkjet models.
+On the bright side, photos print out quite quickly compared to other inkjet models.